ZoeLeBlanc/is310-computing-humanities-2022/_materials/getting_started/01-installation-instructions.md

 open ~/.zshrc
 ```

 This should open your file in a text editor.
-Sdd the following line to the bottom of the file, and then press save and exit:
+Add the following line to the bottom of the file, and then press save and exit:

 ```sh
 export PATH="/usr/local/opt/python/libexec/bin:$PATH"